 Feeling like a Burden

 With the busy schedule of my hubby, his care for me, my feelings of being a burden…it all became too much.
 It was my first weekend back home when I called him to come in from his home office where he worked on his deadline as I needed help.
 When he came to help me, it was obvious that work wasn’t going as he would wish.
 He’d had enough and I wasn’t of much help either.
 It didn’t need much before we both lost control – he was exhausted, and I felt like a burden.

-The truth is however, that we can’t always do everything alone.
+The truth is, however, that we can’t always do everything alone.
 God did not design us to carry our burden alone.
-We just simply can’t juggle life’s hardship without God.
+We just simply can’t juggle life’s hardships without God.
 So we really need to rely on God, he is here for us every time.

 The burden becomes lighter when it is shared by love